opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 ### Message Notification

-OpenSumi 内所有的能力基本上都以 DI 的形式存在，我们可以便捷的通过 DI 引入并使用，例如这里我们需要一个消息通知功能，我们便可以使用 `IMessageService` 来获取并使用该能力。For example, if we need a message notification feature, we can use `IMessageService` to get and use the feature.
+All the capabilities in OpenSumi basically exist in the form of DIs, which can be easily introduced and used.
+For example, if we need a message notification feature, we can use `IMessageService` to get and use that feature.

 ```ts
 import { Injectable, Autowired } from '@opensumi/di';